-We know there was a Habsburg monarchy centered on Vienna, but this was not a formal empire as such until 1804.
-So how come nearly all those monarchs still got to call themselves Emperor?
+We know a Habsburg dynasty ruled a changing set of lands centered on Vienna, but this collection of states did not become a formal empire as such until 1804.

-(Portrait of Charlemagne in medallion form, Nicolaes de Bruyn, 1594. image courtesy of the Rijksmuseum)
+(Portrait of Charlemagne in medallion form, Nicolaes de Bruyn, 1594.
+Image courtesy of the Rijksmuseum)

 The Holy Roman Empire brought together a collection of such entities across a large chunk of today’s central Europe (Germany, Austria, Switzerland and more).